 Building strong relationships is a nonnegotiable.
 We simply cannot have teachers in classrooms who refuse to connect and choose to stay business like.
 It is no longer acceptable.
 Every educator needs to continually reflect and ask themselves,

 “Am I THAT educator?
 Am I the ONE people wouldn’t want their child to have?
-Am I less preferred over other teachers because of my interaction with kids?”
+Am I less preferred over other teachers because of my interactions with kids?”

 Question your own intentions by reflecting on them regularly.
 Keep yourself in check when it comes to strong and lasting relationships with children in your classroom and school.
 Don’t be THAT educator!